Teddy95/Starry/README.md

 ##### Update Starry with new configurations `update()`

-Starry will merge the new configurations with the old ones.
+Starry will merge the new configurations into the old ones.

 ```javascript
 starRating.update({